 If you struggle to love your body, you’re not alone.
 In fact, it’s rare to meet someone who feels completely confident in their skin.
+Some people choose to go down the plastic surgery route, while others choose to diet and eat healthy.
 With the amount of media attention focusing on what we “should” look like, we all have skewed perceptions of our own appearance.
 But, you know what?
 You’re beautiful.
 To help you realize this, I’ve shared one of my most powerful practices here in this blog.
 It has helped me go from a place of shame and self-hatred, to treasuring my body.

 Without embarking on a journey to love my body more, I’m not sure I would be here today.
 As a survivor of abuse, a transgender individual, and someone living with a chronic illness, I have had a complicated relationship with the body I live in.
 No matter your past, mass media and societal beauty standards make it hard for us all to love our bodies.